aws-samples/serverless-patterns/eventbridge-schedule-remove-one-time-schedules/README.md

 EventBridge Scheduler supports one-time schedules, after they run it is up to the developer to remove them from their account.
 These schedules are included in your account quota even if they have run/expired.

-The EventBridge team are aware of this and are looking to add some fixes in the future, but in the mean time this pattern was created to help you.
+The EventBridge team are aware of this and are looking to add some updates in the future, but in the mean time this pattern was created to help you.

 ## How it works